Debt Camel

 DMPs are good temporary solutions – IVAs aren’t

-• You can end an IVA, but it’s not simple and can have significant downsides: the IVA marker will remain on your credit file (see below) and you will also have incurred the IVA set-up fees.
+You can end an IVA by failing it or by settling the debts, but it’s not simple and can have significant downsides.
+The insolvency marker will remain on your credit file for 6 years (see below) and you will also have incurred the IVA fees.

-making a choice: If there is a good chance that your finances will improve soon and that afterwards you will be able to pay off your debts normally, you probably should choose a DMP.
+making a choice: If there is a good chance that your finances will improve soon you probably should choose a DMP.
+If your finances improve in an IVA you will have to pay a lot more each month into the IVA and it doesn’t end any sooner.

 An IVA has a guaranteed end-point – a DMP hasn’t

-• IVA normally end after 5 years, with an extra year being added if you have equity in a house but can’t release it.
-At that point, your IVA completes and any remaining debts are written-off.
+IVA normally end after 5 years, with an extra year being added if you have equity in a house but can’t release it.
+At that point, your IVA is completed and any remaining debts are written-off.

-making a choice: If your DMP is going to be long, then an IVA instead could be a speedier and a more assured solution.
-But if your DMP would be short, opting for the ‘fixed length’ of an IVA is not a plus point.
+making a choice: If your DMP is going to be very long, then an IVA instead could be a speedier solution.
+But if you expect your situation to improve that will speed up a DMP but not an IVA

-• In an IVA, if things go wrong there is some limited flexibility built in: payments can be decreased by 15% or there can be a payment breaks of nine months – see What happens if you can’t afford the IVA payments.
+In an IVA, if things go wrong there is limited flexibility built-in.
+Payments can be decreased by 15% or there can be a payment break of nine months – see What happens if you can’t afford the IVA payments.

 An IVA has to be agreed by a majority of your creditors – DMPs don’t

-• An IVA has to be approved by 75% (by the value of their debt) of creditors who vote at the meeting.
-If you have a very large creditor, they have effectively a veto over the IVA.
+An IVA has to be approved by 75% (by the value of their debt) of creditors who vote at the meeting.
+If you have one very large creditor, they effectively have a veto over the IVA.
 For example, a large creditor may say they will only accept a proposal if it is for six years not five.
-This isn’t common – your Insolvency Practitioner should know if your creditor list is likely to prove ‘difficult’ and will discuss it with you.

-All interest is frozen in an IVA – this isn’t guaranteed in a DMP
+Interest stops in an IVA – this usually happens in a DMP but it isn’t guaranteed

-• In an IVA, all your unsecured creditors are bound by the IVA and cannot add interest, even if they voted against the IVA.
+All your creditors in an IVA are bound by the IVA.
+They cannot add more interest, even if they voted against the IVA.

-making a choice: If other factors are pointing towards a DMP, you could start a DMP and 6 months later change to an IVA if, unusually, you have a lot of problems with creditors continuing to add interest or charges.
+making a choice: If other factors are pointing towards a DMP, you could start a DMP and 6 months later change to an IVA in the rare event that you have problems with creditors continuing to add interest or charges.

-An IVA may seem more intrusive than a DMP
+An IVA can feel more intrusive than a DMP

 making a choice: If you need the security of an IVA, these are the inevitable side effects.
-For most people, they won’t seem like a major factor for making their decision.
+For most people, they won’t seem like a major factor in making their decision.

 Safeguarding your house

-• In an IVA, your creditors cannot take legal action against you: they can’t get CCJs and then a charge over your house or make you bankrupt.
+In an IVA, your creditors cannot take legal action against you: they can’t get a charge over your house or make you bankrupt.
 For the duration of the IVA, your house is, therefore, safe.
 Assuming of course that you can pay the mortgage and any secured loans.

-• At the end of an IVA, if you have significant equity you may have to remortgage or get a secured loan to release some money for your IVA.
-In 2017, it is incredibly rare for someone to be offered a remortgage.
-The secured loan clause is new and it is not clear how often it will be used, but this story of one person being offered a 15 year secured loan at 19% interest is pretty horrifying.
+In the last year of an IVA, if you have significant equity you may have to remortgage or get a secured loan to release some money for your IVA.
+People in an IVA have been are asked to take out secured loans at horrifying rates of interest instead of a remortgage.
+See this story of one person being offered a 15 year secured loan at 19% interest.

-• In a DMP your creditors can try to get a charge over your house or make you bankrupt.
-This is very unusual for a consumer debt, especially at the start of a DMP, but it is a possibility you need to be aware of especially if you have significant equity and your DMP is likely to last for a long time.
-It is more likely to happen with commercial creditors (eg where you have given a personal guarantee over a business loan) or tax debts.
+In a DMP your creditors can in theory try to get a charge over your house or make you bankrupt.
+This is very unusual for a consumer debt, especially at the start of a DMP, but it is a possibility especially if you have significant equity and your DMP is likely to last for a long time.
+It is more likely to happen where you have given a guarantee or for business debts.
 If you are concerned about whether this is likely to be a problem for your DMP, it might be helpful to discuss it with StepChange.

 Effect on your credit record

-making a choice: The impact of an IVA is worse for your credit record than a DMP, but it is limited to six years.
-This is a side effect of your chosen debt solution that it is good to be aware of, but it is less important than other factors such flexibility or the length of time until you are debt-free in deciding which is best for you.
+making a choice: The impact of an IVA is worse for your credit record than a DMP.
+This is a side effect of your chosen debt solution you should be aware of… but it is less important than other factors such flexibility or the length of time until you are debt-free in deciding which is best for you.

 Summary

-IVAs are a formal legal contract.
+IVAs are formal legal contracts.
 They have a fixed duration and all creditors are bound by them which is good, but they are not easily changed.
-It is essential that you are sure you can live on your allowed budget and that you think what may change over the next few years – do not sign up in a hurry to an IVA and later regret it.
+You must be sure you can live on your allowed budget and that you think what may change over the next few years.
+Do not rush into an IVA and later regret it.

 I’m feeling stuck I want to repay everything but I’m always in my overdraft and my last card is close to the limit and I’ve rejected for a balance transfer.
 I my lose my job in the next year that looks likely.
 I need low payments now don’t mind how long for what is best for me?
 Are iva payments lower?